-Afterwards, stop off at Dumbo in Williamsburg for an iconic New York shot (of Manhattan Bridge) and lunch, too.
+Afterwards, stop off at Dumbo in Williamsburg for an iconic New York shot (of the Manhattan Bridge) and lunch, too.
 We headed to Westville and the food was so good.
 It really is one of the best things to do in Manhattan.

 7.)
 See the 9/11 Memorial Site

-After the awful events of 9/11, you can’t really miss a visit to pay your respects to the 9/11 Memorial Site.
+After the awful events of 9/11, you can’t miss a visit to pay your respects to the 9/11 Memorial Site.